atul219/LangChain/README.md

 ## Prompts
 Contains prompt templates and engineering examples for effective interaction with language models.

+## Retrievers
+Contains retrievers examples (document and searching based) for effective interaction with language models.

 ## Structured Output
 Contains Output examples (typed dict, pydantic, json) and engineering examples for effective interaction with language models.